 Atrial Fibrillation Treatment.

 Ablation: In this procedure, the patient is first sedated carefully.
-Then the surgeon guides a flexible, thin tube to the area of the heart that’s causing the irregularity to occur.
+Then the surgeon guides a flexible, thin tube to the area of the heart that is causing the irregularity to occur.
 Once the tube has reached the trouble spot, the surgeon will either burn or freeze the tissue in that area.
-It is done to help prevent the arrhythmia from happening again.
+This is done to help prevent the arrhythmia from happening again.

 Electrical Cardioversion: This procedure attempts to reset the heart’s regular rhythm by sending an electrical shock to the heart through patches.
-(These patches are attached to the patient’s chest).
-The patient is sedated while this procedure is taking place.
-Once the rhythm is stabilized, doctors can continue treating the AFib with long-term medication.
+These patches are attached to the patient’s chest while the patient is sedated.
+Once the rhythm has been stabilized, doctors can continue treating the AFib with long-term use of medication.
 This procedure is not meant to be a permanent fix.

 Pacemakers: A permanent pacemaker can be surgically placed.
-It is done to consistently send electrical signals to the heart to regulate its rate.
-To seek disability benefits for AFib, you must provide all the needful medical documents to show your disability extent.
-Be it the document of tests done for diagnosis or for treatment of AFib; you must have all the documents.
-They can make your claim strong, and you can get the approval faster.
+This is done to consistently send electrical signals to the heart that regulate its rate.
+To seek disability benefits for AFib, you must provide all necessary medical documents that show the extent of your condition.
+These documents should include diagnostic testing and ongoing treatment notes.
+The SSA will require this documentation when determining eligibility for benefits.
+Having all supporting documentation up front can make your claim stronger, and you can get approved faster.

 Atrial Fibrillation Natural Treatment-

 Many cases of AFib will require medical intervention such as the use of medication or some of the procedures previously described.
 Those types of AFib that are caused by lifestyle and habits may alternatively be treated naturally by changing those habits.